jacqueline-lam/bolderer_sinatra_app/README.md

     $ gem install bundler

+Bundler gem provides us access to a terminal command: bundle install

-And then install the gems by running:
+Install the gems and gem dependencies for this app by running:

     $ bundle install